b1barsss/online-shop/README.md

 On browser open the 'localhost'

-To manage database, open 'localhost:5050'
+To manage database with pgadmin, open 'localhost:5050'

 # If you are getting error permission denied to file laravel.log, then check this link: